yash-smart/Los-Santos-Police-Department/README.md

 ### Update Job Postings (Admin Feature)
 - **Manage Jobs:** Admins can post and update job openings in the Careers section.

+### View Job Applications (Admin Feature)
+- **Manage Applications:** Admins can view job applications and resumes uploaded by users.
+Admins have the capability to accept or decline applications based on the resumes.

 ### Bonus Challenge: Live Comments
 - **User Interaction:** Users can comment on news and announcements live, fostering community interaction.